titan-data/zfs-builder/README.md

 are different from the one running on the host system.
 To build the latest ZFS for the currently running system, run:

-    $ docker run -v /:/build -v /var/run/docker.sock:/var/run/docker.sock delphix/zfs-builder:latest
+    $ docker run -v /:/build delphix/zfs-builder:latest

-The `/var/run/docker.sock` mount is currently only required for linuxkit builds, as the canonical source for the linuxkit kernel is in docker images, which require docker privileges to run.
+If you are running CentOS, and are not providing a `centos-release` config file, you will need to launch the container in privileged mode in order to access the host filesystem, add `--privileged --pid=host`.

+If you are performing a LinuxKit or CentOS build, you will need to provide access to launch docker containers, add `-v /var/run/docker.sock:/var/run/docker.sock`.

 To configure the container to buld for a kernel other than the running system, the following configuration options are available: